If you subscribe now, you will get:

 Professionally printed graphics, complete with large playing map and 200 to 360 die cut playing pieces.

-“When Barbarossa begins, the world will hold its breath!” -- A. Hitler
+“When Barbarossa begins, the world will hold its breath!” -- Adolf Hitler, 1941

 Shortly after Directive #21 was issued in 1940 authorizing the attack on the Soviet Union, Hitler personally intervened to assign it the codename to which it would henceforward be known: Barbarossa.
 He chose as his paragon the Germanic hero and twelfth-century Holy Roman Emperor Frederick I, known as "Barbarossa" from the Italian for "redbeard."
 In 1190, while leading the Third Crusade, Barbarossa drowned and his body was lost.
 Ironic of Hitler to choose such a murky symbol: a Crusader who failed in his holy mission to the East.

 But, why did Barbarossa fail?
 Now, four veteran designers combine in a unique offering from Against the Odds.
-The ATO Annual edition for 2010 includes four different games, which each address this question, as seen through the eyes of four veteran game designers.
+The ATO Annual edition for 2010 includes four different games, which each address this question.

-John Prados is associated with some milestone games, like Third Reich and Salerno, and his Fortress Berlin rates as one of ATO’s most popular games.
+John Prados with his "Codeword: Barbarossa" John is associated with some milestone games, like Third Reich and Cassino, and his Fortress Berlin rates as one of ATO’s most popular games.
+His design examines how pre-war planning, deceit and deception, and foolishly projecting one's own capabilities on the enemy were THE key factors in explaining what really happened in the fateful year of 1941.

 So why did Barbarossa fail?
 Our designers have drawn some very different and startling conclusions about what really happened, and modeled it in four very different approaches.
 "Four Roads" offers four complete simulations that will provide hours of challenging play and comparison.

-As always, the Annual features a "double-length" magazine, with an in-depth look at the history behind the games, plus other articles.
-Make yourself the proud owner of this challenging look at the decisive campaign of WWII.
+As always, this Annual features an "extra-size" magazine, with an in-depth look at the history behind the games, plus other articles.
+Make yourself the proud owner of these challenging looks at the decisive campaign of WWII.

 Maps - Four full color 17"x22" mapsheets

-Rules length - app.
-8 pages each game
+Rules length - Around 8 pages each game

-Charts and tables - app.
-1 page each game
+Charts and tables - Averages 1 page each game

 Complexity - Medium